Omelekhin/Pomidorko-OSX/README.md

 We need to make up this shit before December the 25th:

 1. Change font 300 to goals
-2. Try Fn + Cmd + F8 shortcut
-3. Tab circulation for subviews in settings
+2. Tab circulation for subviews in settings

 That's all the shit needed to be implemented